ProvableHQ/ARCs/arc-0009/README.md

 ## Recursive Calls

-**TODO.** The restrictions on recursive calls are currently being discussed.
+**Note: The restrictions on recursive calls are currently under review.
+These may or may not be allowed in the final version.**

 With conditional execution, it follows that dynamic dispatch enables recursive program structures: